 Hence, to plan your rides around Seoul, I recommend using these:

-- Subway navigation app: there are several out there but I use KakaoMetro (Android/iPhone)
+Subway navigation app: there are several out there but I use KakaoMetro (Android/iOS)

 The top attractions in Seoul are served by the Seoul subway and you’re likely to use only that, without ever setting foot on a public bus (seriously, there are 447 stations just on the main lines 1-9!)
 Nonetheless, I’ve included information about using public buses too.